Goals for LifeDec 06, 2021

 Also, ask yourself, why do I want those abs?
 Is it for yourself or others?
 Look into the mirror, take a deep breath and search your soul for the answer.

 In the present, I guarantee there is some diet that is common and trendy.
 You probably have friends or family members with a success story.
 I think that is great!
 However, you are not THEM, you are the unique and wonderful YOU!

 Different dietary and fitness changes vary pending on your genetics and the environment you have been surrounded by for your whole life.
 Some factors are changeable, some are not.

 This means that the fad diets your friend or colleague is doing may not work for you.
 I do think experimentation with different changes is important, but if you ping pong in your diets, you can potentially cause irreversible metabolic damage.

 Rather than being on a honey and cayenne pepper diet, losing weight and crashing.
 Start with small wins and make overall changes to the way that you eat and live.
 This will impact those long-term goals you are after.

 Note that the goals also fit into many categories, the most common of which include nutrition, fitness, recovery, and play.
 Choose goals in each category, write them down and get to work.

 Goals should be measurable

-In the scientific community, we turn things that are opinion-based (subjective) into things with less outside opinions (bias).
+In the scientific community, we turn things that are opinion-based (subjective) into things with fewer outside opinions (bias).
 The most common way to do so is by adding a measurable result, or “objective result.”
 For instance; you want to “lose weight.”
 A more measurable outcome may be; “I want to lose 2 lbs.”
-Setting these more measurable goals allows you to achieve them, then move onto the next one.
+Setting these more measurable goals allows you to achieve them, then move on to the next one.